dennyb87/wagtail-openshift/README.md

 # wagtail-openshift
-Wagtail CMS basic project ready to use on OpenShift
+Wagtail CMS project ready to use on OpenShift